Keywords

 The MFC test results for A. niger, C. albicans, M. gypseum and T. mentagrophytes revealed fungal growth in wells with a clear medium.
 Observations were made by creating a new inoculum from only the clear-appearing MIC test results.
 In order to reduce material requirements and minimize the possibility of errors as wells with cloudy appearance can be ascertained to have fungal growth.

-MFC test on A. niger
+MFC result on A. niger

 The MFC test results for A. niger shown in Table 2 show that only the 55% concentration of the tree treatments indicated the present of fungal growth.
 Five of six inoculums created were colonized by fungus.
 Moreover, the number of fungal colonies in one petri disc was less that 5, this growth was relatively small compared to the original culture without treatment, indicating that the test substance inhibited A. niger growth at 55% but did not eradicate this fungus completely.
 Treatment concentration of 60% and 65% showed no fungal growth in each created inoculum.
 Based on these results, the MFC value was determined at a concentration of 60%.